knbknb/ai-system-roles/README.md

 This is my personal version of a collection of personas, or prompt modifiers, or custom instructions.
 These are for AI-systems, not "system personas" in the sense of user interface design.

-Processing/Usage is illustrated with the Shellscripts in the `scripts/` directory.
+Processing/Usage is illustrated with the Shellscripts in the `scripts/` directory, in [USAGE.md](./USAGE.md) and as shown below.

 ## Basic Usage